AnggaR96s/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.